3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    generic string attributes of the building

 -  ``gen:stringAttribute[@gen:name=’area’]/gen:value`` selects the
-   gen:value of a generic string attribute of name “area”
+   gen:value of a generic string attribute with the name “area”

 -  ``bldg:boundedBy/bldg:WallSurface/bldg:lod2MultiSurface`` selects the
    spatial LoD2 representation of the wall surfaces of the building

--  ``bldg:boundedBy/bldg:WallSurface[@gml:id=’ID_01’ or
+-  ``bldg:boundedBy/bldg:WallSurface[@gml:id='ID_01' or gml:name='wall']/bldg:opening/bldg:Door/gml:name``
-   gml:name=’wall’]/``

-``bldg:opening/bldg:Door/core:creationDate`` selects the core:creationDate
-of doors that are associated with wall surfaces having a specific gml:id or gml:name
+   selects the gml:name of doors that are associated with wall surfaces having a specific gml:id or gml:name

--  ``bldg:boundedBy/schema-element(bldg:_BoundarySurface)/@gml:id``
+-  ``bldg:boundedBy/schema-element(bldg:_BoundarySurface)/core:creationDate``
-   selects the gml:id attribute of all boundary surfaces of the building
+   selects the core:creationDate attribute of all boundary surfaces of the building

 -  ``core:externalReference[core:informationSystem='http://somewhere.de']/core:externalObject/core:name``
    selects the core:name of the external object in an external reference to a given information system

--  ``gen:genericAttributeSet[@gen:name=’energy’]/gen:measureAttribute/gen:value``
+-  ``gen:genericAttributeSet[@gen:name='energy']/gen:measureAttribute/gen:value``
    selects the gen:value of all generic measure attributes contained in the generic attribute set named “energy”